shljsl75891/namaste-react/04_ShowCode/README.md

 ### What is Reconciliation ?

 The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
-This process is called reconciliation.
+This process of finding out the difference between actual DOM and virtual DOM is called reconciliation.
+In Modern React, virtual DOM is considered as [Render Trees](https://react.dev/learn/understanding-your-ui-as-a-tree)

 ### What is React Fiber ?